 - Have a plan for humane euthanasia if your bird doesn’t make it.

-Update: After making a spectacular recovery and reintegrating with the flock, Clara’s crop became impacted again.
+Update (March 2021): After making a spectacular recovery and reintegrating with the flock, Clara’s crop became impacted again.
 Sadly the family made the difficult decision to euthanize her.
 I think one of the complications of recovering from an impacted crop is that the muscles get stretched and make the bird vulnerable to future recurrences.

 Many thanks to Kerri, Jen & Delaine for their story and photos, used with permission.
 Credit for Featured Photo: Chicken Vet